Stephen's Manifesto: the inside scoop

 If you want my standard bio, please click here.
 Otherwise, if you want the detailed (and long) story, you’ve come to the right place.

 The way I look at this – NOT telling you the real story would be a major disservice.
+We’re human and not all our lives are carefully curated Instagram stories to share with the world.

 I want you to be inspired to overcome barriers so that you can have the life you deserve.